gderosa/lnw-bootstrap/README.md

 ./scripts/start.sh  # if not already running as a service
 ```

-## Environment variables (both physical and VM)
+## Optional: environment variables (both physical and VM)

-`BRANCH`: will checkout the particular Git branch in the machine.
+`BRANCH`: will checkout the particular Git branch in the machine (instead of the default).

-With Vagrant, from a host with Bash-like shell, typycally Linux or macOS:
+With Vagrant, from a host with Bash-like shell (typycally Linux or macOS):
 ```
 BRANCH=mybranch vagrant up --provision
 ```